iceyman/NES-Slot-Adapter/README.md

 # NES-Slot-Adapter
 updated NES Slot Adapter

+Used KiCad 6.0 to make / edit NES Slot

 I have used NES Straight Slot Adapter by Kroshar to make this project come to life  ( https://www.thingiverse.com/thing:4761176 )  STL files